ddhendriks/py_rinterpolate/README.md

 ### py_rinterpolate
 Contains the python class Rinterpolate which contains the controller functionality:

-it handles a table as input and will call `py_rinterpolate_interface` functions to interface with the actual library.
+it handles a table as input and will call `_py_rinterpolate` functions to interface with the actual library.

 It also handles handles the allocation of workspaces and the freeing of the memory, all via interface functions stored in the `_py_rinterpolate` C-extension.